Welcome to our gallery featuring a number of primary bedrooms with four poster or canopy beds.

 We hope you’ll enjoy this fantastic gallery and find some unique inspiration for your own home.

-Drapes are abundant in this master suite, which features a large marble soaking tub enclosure.
+Drapes are abundant in this primary suite, which features a large marble soaking tub enclosure.
 While this canopy bed is not traditional, since it is missing the four posts, the purpose of the heavy draperies is the same.
 The oval shape they create allows more space between the canopy and the bed, and feels less enclosing.

 Source: Zillow DigsTM

 The dark wood four poster bed provides height to the space, as all the other furniture is somewhat squat.
-The height complements the raised ornate fireplace, which is viewable from the master bathroom and the patio outside.
+The height complements the raised ornate fireplace, which is viewable from the primary bathroom and the patio outside.

-A spacious master bedroom with a lovely foliage motif carpet arranged in a diamond pattern.
+A spacious primary bedroom with a lovely foliage motif carpet arranged in a diamond pattern.
 Sleek black furniture contrasts sharply with the traditional white canopy bed.
 The canopy is trimmed with small golden tassels.

-The sheer enormity of this master suite is awe-inspiring.
+The sheer enormity of this primary suite is awe-inspiring.
 Exposed beams throughout add an architectural detail that is difficult to ignore.
 A large glass enclosure in the center of the room leads to the stairs.

 Source: Zillow DigsTM